rtijohnb/dds_secure_workbook/apps/template/README.md

 ./sign_permissions.sh

-10. Modify USER_QOS_PROFILES.xml to point to your security artifacts and the copy it to the deploy folder
+10. Modify USER_QOS_PROFILES.xml to point to your security artifacts and log file and then copy it to the deploy folder